brunswickcomputing/racketmanager/readme.txt

 == Changelog ==

+= 6.14.0 =
+* NEW: show matches with results not provided
+* NEW: send email to captains to chase outstanding results
+* BUGFIX: add missing break statement
+* UPDATE: add filter to only show outstanding result checks
+* UPDATE: cc competition secretary on emails
+* UPDATE: tidy up results page

 = 6.13.0 =
 * UPDATE: use bootstrap styling for daily matches / latest results
 * UPDATE: hide standings columns on small screens